About choosing a restaurant in Val Thorens

 Italian & Pizza Restaurants

 Face West has a varied menu with a snack option along with a full menu including amazing pizzas along with steaks, fish and pasta.
 Just remind yourself that the menu is priced for the mountains so pizzas are around 15 euros, but worth it!

 Just across the road/piste is ‘La Maison’ which changed hands a few years ago and came back as a big glam white Restaurant.
 They have a similar menu to Face West in terms of variety but you might find it slightly more pricey.
 The restaurant is really centrally located for the evening at the end of the shopping gallery and swimming pool and they also have a huge terrace for sunny afternoons.

 Further down the Belleville valley in Reberty above Les Menuires, the Ours Blanc offers superb home-made pizzas on its sun-blistering terrace.

 In between Les Menuires and St Martin down the valley from Val Thorens, you will find a tiny village called St Marcel where the famous 3* Michelin restaurant, La Bouitte has it's home.
 They received their third star last season and are going from strength to strength with their high standard of cuisine.
 As you would expect from a restaurant with such a rating the service is impeccable and it is certainly a dining experience.
-Also if you need somewhere for the helicopter to park don’t worry there’s a spot just across from the restaurant, you’re in luck!
+Also if you need somewhere for the helicopter to park, you’re in luck - there’s a spot just across from the restaurant!

 Modern European & International Restaurants